zmiguel2011/FSI-CTFS/README.md

 **LABS:** [SeedLabs](https://seedsecuritylabs.org/)

 **CONTENTS:**
-- CTFs solution and occasionally a report to help understand the solution
+- CTFs' solutions and reports to help understand the solution